edmhok/merkado/README.md

 ### Merkado: NFT IC Marketplace on the Internet Computer

-Merkado is a revolutionary NFT marketplace built on the Internet Computer Blockchain (ICP) utilizing the WICP token and ICSWAP decentralized exchange.
+Merkado is a revolutionary NFT marketplace built on the Internet Computer Blockchain (ICP) utilizing the WICP token.
 It empowers creators and collectors with a secure and user-friendly platform for minting, trading, and managing NFTs.

 ### Key Features

-- **NFT Minting:** Merkado offers seamless NFT creation through Entrepot, a user-friendly minting tool.
+- **NFT Minting:** Merkado offers seamless NFT creation, a user-friendly minting tool.
 - **Collection Management:** Create and manage your own NFT collections, showcasing your digital assets with ease.
 - **ICSWAP Integration:** Leverage ICSWAP for seamless token exchange, ensuring smooth NFT transactions using WICP.
-- **Partnership Network:** Collaborate with leading ICSWAP collection partners to expand your reach and audience.
 - **ReactJS Frontend:** Experience a modern and intuitive user interface built with ReactJS for a smooth user experience.
 - **Material UI Integration:** Enjoy a visually appealing and user-friendly interface crafted with Material UI components.
 - **Candid Typescript Backend:** Ensure secure and robust functionalities with the power of Candid Typescript for backend development.